pyrated/vim-anywhere/readme.md

 __OSX:__ ( default = unbound, suggested = ctrl+cmd+v )

-They keyboard shortcut for invoking vim-anywhere is undefined by default on OSX.
-To set it, navigate to "System Preferences" -> "Keyboard" -> "Shortcuts" and fill in the following:
+They keyboard shortcut for invoking vim-anywhere is unbound by default on OSX.
+The installation script will automatically open "System Preferences" -> "Keyboard" -> "Shortcuts".
+Fill in the following:

 ![keyboard shortcut](assets/shortcut.png)